United Tech sees 2013 profit up about 13 percent

 General Electric Co (GE.N) is due to lay out its expectations for 2013 on Monday, though the largest U.S. conglomerate does not make numeric, per-share profit forecasts.

-United Tech shares slipped 1 percent to $79.42 in light post-market trading, from a close of $80.37 on the New York Stock Exchange.
+United Tech shares slipped 1 percent to $79.42 in light post-market trading, from an $80.37 close on the New York Stock Exchange.
 The shares are up about 9 percent over the past year, a touch behind the Dow Jones industrial average .DJI, which has risen 10 percent.

-Reporting by Ernest Scheyder in New York; Writing by Scott Malone in Boston; Editing by Leslie Adler, David Gregorio and Phil Berlowitz
+Writing by Scott Malone in Boston; Editing by Leslie Adler and David Gregorio